 Tailor-made training for Alstom

-Alstom is the only company designing and building rail vehicles in the UK, as well as a global leader in the design, manufacture and service of rail solutions.
+Alstom is one of the largest companies designing and building rail vehicles in the UK, as well as a global leader in the design, manufacture and service of rail solutions.

 Shorterm Group has been working with them since 2005 on an evolving basis, initially with full responsibility for the recruitment of all contract workers across the company’s UK operation.
 To ensure our relationship with Alstom continues to go from strength to strength, we are always looking for new ways to improve or extend our service provision to deliver solutions to them.